WELCOME TO

 Swipe Out Hunger is the leading nonprofit addressing hunger among college students.
 We promote on-campus solutions, policy and advocacy pathways, and community building practices to address student hunger.

 We work closely with leaders on-the-ground to not only ensure today’s students have access to meals, but to also address student hunger upstream with sustainable legislation and policies.
-Our national movement spans more than 550 colleges in all 50 states and Canada and has served 4.8 million nutritious meals to date.
+Our national movement spans more than 750 colleges in all 50 states and Canada and has enabled 12.3 million nutritious meals to date.

 AllAdministrationProgramsAdvocacyCommunicationsPhilanthropic Partnerships